CA Syllabus

 Risk Assessment and Internal Control

-Audit under computerized information system (CIS) environment
+Audit under computerized information system (CIS)

 Special audit techniques